grinic/pymif/README.md

-# pymif — Python at the Mesoscopic Imaging Facility
+# pymif — Python code for users of the Mesoscopic Imaging Facility

 **pymif** is a modular Python package to read, visualize, and write multiscale (pyramidal) microscopy image data from a variety of microscope platforms available at the [Mesoscopic Imaging Facility (MIF)](https://www.embl.org/groups/mesoscopic-imaging-facility/) into the [OME-NGFF (Zarr)](https://ngff.openmicroscopy.org/) format.